 Seldom does a root canal fail.
 When someone does not have pain checked by a dentist, the problem only worsens.
 At some point, a tooth becomes diseased or damaged, which includes an infection.
 As a result, filling a simple cavity is no longer a viable option.
 Instead, the dentist would perform a root canal.
 However, if that does not help, patients have another surgical option in the form of an apicoectomy.

-People need to see this as something positive.
-The reason is that like a root canal, an apicoectomy can save permanent teeth — dentists’ ultimate goal.
+Studies have found that about 97 percent of cases experienced a positive result following an apicoectomy up to 5 years later.
+Like a root canal, an apicoectomy can save permanent teeth — dentists’ ultimate goal.
 With natural teeth, people never experience issues with talking or chewing.
 Avoiding implants and dentures is also more cost-effective for the patient.
 Therefore, having this second form of oral surgery available is a good thing.

 See a Dentist About a Root Canal or an Apicoectomy